IUGR in Pregnancy: Causes, Risks, and Treatment Options - Baby Chick

 How Is IUGR Diagnosed?

 Your doctor or midwife will usually suspect IUGR during a routine prenatal exam.
-They’ll first assess your “fundal height,” or the distance from the pubic bone to the top of the uterus measured in centimeters.
+They’ll first assess your “fundal height,” or the distance from the pubic bone to the top of the uterus, measured in centimeters.
 This basic yet essential test lets your provider know if your uterus, and thus the baby, is growing properly.
 If your doctor determines that the fundal height is too small for the baby’s gestational age, they’ll likely follow with an ultrasound.
 The ultrasound checks your baby’s size and the umbilical artery’s blood flow.
-If the results are abnormal, it can mean that the baby isn’t receiving enough blood or nutrients from the placenta, and further action may be required.2,11
+If the results are abnormal, it may indicate that the baby isn’t receiving enough blood or nutrients from the placenta, and further action may be necessary.2,11

 Are There Complications of IUGR?